aayn/ocr-pipeline-plan/PITCHME.md

 ---
 ## Goal
-To have an end-to-end system that can find and extract from images.
+To have an end-to-end system that can find and extract text from images.

 ---
 ## Pipeline Overview